dduckduck/dotfiles/README.md

 # dotfiles
-confs for the tools i use
+My setup for alacritty, nvim and tmux.